 This is the real human predicament.
 This universe is only to be tolerated, it’s not to be solved.
 All these things are unclear but amidst this incredible lack of clarity we have to act.
 That’s what the whole tragic vision is about.16

-Cohen can thus engage that population of individuals who have some awareness, however inchoate, of their own predicaments across a wide spectrum of specific included issues.
+Leonard can thus engage that population of individuals who have some awareness, however inchoate, of their own predicaments across a wide spectrum of specific included issues.

 The same principle clarifies what might be termed Cohen’s doctrine of selective hopelessness:

 I think those descriptions of me are quite inappropriate to the gravity of the predicament that faces us all.
 I’ve always been free from hope.
 It’s never been one of my great solaces.
 I feel that more and more we’re invited to make ourselves strong and cheerful.
 I think that it was Ben Jonson who said, I have studied all the theologies and all the philosophies, but cheerfulness keeps breaking through.17

 That notion itself transforms into Leonard’s broken Hallelujah:

 Finally there’s no conflict between things, finally everything is reconciled but not where we live.
 This world is full of conflicts and full of things that cannot be reconciled but there are moments when we can transcend the dualistic system and reconcile and embrace the whole mess and that’s what I mean by Hallelujah.
 That regardless of what the impossibility of the situation is, there is a moment when you open your mouth and you throw open your arms and you embrace the thing and you just say ‘Hallelujah!
 Blessed is the name.’
 And you can’t reconcile it in any other way except in that position of total surrender, total affirmation.18